Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     trainer.fit(model)

-You can use also use an environment variable via your Pytorch Lightning script:
+You can use also use an environment variable via your PyTorch Lightning script:

 .. code-block:: bash